http4s/http4s/docs/src/main/tut/csrf.md

 val csrfBuilder = CSRF[IO,IO](key, defaultOriginCheck)
 ```

-More info on what is possible [here](https://http4s.org/v0.21/api/org/http4s/server/middleware/csrf$$csrfbuilder),
+More info on what is possible in the [CSRFBuilder] Docs,
 but we will create for a fairly simple CSRF Middleware in our example.

 ```tut:book